sunilangadi2/ceph-ci/doc/radosgw/frontends.rst

 :Description: If set beast will ignore bogus content_length fields
               when transfer_encoding: chunked is set.
 This was correct behavior in RFC 2616 4.4, but is deprecated as of RFC 7230 3.3.3.
-You should never set this if you depend on any form of authorization checking for requests done in a proxy server in front of your gateway.
-You may want to set this if you have old incorrect s3 clients that send both options, but really, you should just fix those clients.
+You should disable this if you depend on any form of authorization checking for requests done in a proxy server in front of your gateway.
+You may need this if you have old incorrect s3 clients that send both options, but really, you should just fix those clients.

               ``1`` Accept the insecurity of ignoring bad content_length fields.

-              ``0`` Keep the default: Don't allow bogus content_length fields.
+              ``0`` Be safe: Don't allow bogus content_length fields.

+              This option defaults to enabled (1) in this release, but will default to disabled (0) in future releases.

 :Type: Integer (0 or 1)
-:Default: 0
+:Default: 1

 Civetweb
 ========